eesyuen09/tp/docs/DeveloperGuide.md

 - ClassTags are persisted in two ways:
     1. As a complete list in the `classTags` field of the address book
     2. As references within each student's `tags` field
-- During deserialization, ClassTags are loaded first into the system, then students reference them by name
+- During deserialization, ClassTags are loaded first into the UniqueClassTagList, then student records resolve their tag names to the corresponding ClassTag objects using case-insensitive matching

 **Logic Component:**

 The following commands handle ClassTag operations:

 1. **AddClassTagCommand (triggered by `tag -a`)**: Creates a new ClassTag in the system
-    - Validates the ClassTag name format (1-30 alphanumeric characters and underscores)
+   - Validates the ClassTag name format (1-30 characters: alphanumeric and underscores only, no spaces)
-    - Checks for duplicates via `Model#hasClassTag()`
+   - Checks for duplicates via `Model#hasClassTag()` (case-insensitive)
    - Adds to `UniqueClassTagList` via `Model#addClassTag()`

 2. **DeleteClassTagCommand (triggered by `tag -d`)**: Deletes an existing ClassTag
+   - Validates the ClassTag name format
-    - Validates the ClassTag exists via `Model#findClassTag()`
+   - Checks that the ClassTag exists via `Model#findClassTag()`
-    - Ensures no students are currently assigned to it
+   - Ensures no students are currently assigned to it via `Model#isClassTagInUse()`
    - Removes from `UniqueClassTagList` via `Model#deleteClassTag()`

 3. **ListClassTagCommand (triggered by `tag -l`)**: Lists all ClassTags in the system
    - Retrieves all ClassTags from the Model via `Model#getClassTagList()`
    - Displays them in a numbered list
    - If no tags exist, displays "No class tags found."

 4. **ClassTagFilterCommand (triggered by `filter -t`)**: Filters students by ClassTag
+   - Validates the ClassTag name format
-    - Validates the ClassTag exists via `Model#findClassTag()`
+   - Checks that the ClassTag exists via `Model#findClassTag()`
+   - Creates a predicate to filter persons who have the ClassTag
-    - Updates the filtered person list to show only students with that ClassTag
+   - Updates the filtered person list via `Model#updateFilteredPersonList(predicate)`

 5. **AddCommand**: Adds a new student with optional ClassTag assignments
+   - Validates the format of all specified ClassTags
-    - Validates all specified ClassTags exist before creating the student
+   - Checks that all specified ClassTags exist before creating the student
-    - Links student to ClassTags via references
+   - Links student to ClassTags via references to canonical instances

 6. **EditCommand**: Edits student details including ClassTag assignments
    - Can add, remove, or replace ClassTag assignments
+   - Validates the format of all ClassTags specified
-    - Validates all ClassTags exist before updating
+   - Checks that all ClassTags exist before updating
    - Empty ClassTag list (`t/`) removes all ClassTag assignments

 #### Sequence Diagram: Adding a ClassTag